GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

 Obstacles & Issues
   1. The ToJSON instances are generally written by hand.
-  2. The ToJSON "coverage" is patchy at the moment, sometimes only the encapsulating type has an instance, sometimes only the "larger class" ToObject has an instance.
+  2. The ToJSON "coverage" is patchy at the moment, sometimes only the encapsulating type has an instance, sometimes only the ``larger class'' ToObject has an instance.
   3. For many "tracing types", the ToJSON/ToObject instance only encodes parts of the type (often fields are omitted, constructors too?).
-  4. FromJSON is lacking, or is by hand, or is being duplicated: very patchy in the cardano-node code.  done systematically in locli (but by hand) the moral equivalent is done by SPO tools that parse the JSON formatted logs.
+  4. FromJSON is lacking, or is by hand, or is being duplicated: very patchy in the cardano-node code.
+This is done systematically in locli (but by hand) the moral equivalent is done by SPO tools that parse the JSON formatted logs.
  5. JSON has issues: